-Anna is an impact strategy and evaluation consultant with a wealth of experience of research for commercial, government, academic and third sector organisations.
+Anna is an impact strategy consultant with a wealth of experience of research for commercial, government, academic and third sector organisations.
 With a BA in Psychology and five years spent at a qualitative research agency specialising in health and social care issues with vulnerable and hard to reach groups, she is particularly aware of the importance of adopting participatory approaches to evaluation, gathering stakeholder feedback to learn and improve, and combining the collection of statistical data with other evidence such as case studies to help organisations ‘tell their story’.

 Immediately after graduating, she held specialist quantitative research roles – first at the Human Factors and Health section at the Buildings Research Institute (part of the Department of the Environment), and later at the Health and Social Care team at the Policy Studies Institute.
 Armed with a deep knowledge of both qualitative and quantitative research methods, she moved in the mid-1990s to the client side, managing research and policy work for a number of social marketing campaigns at the Health Education Authority (now part of NICE), with particular responsibility for mental health.